 When her second marriage ended, she moved to England with her third husband, and continued with her training.
 She was drawn to a group of avant-garde artists that had come together as a reaction to the stranglehold which the Royal Academy had on exhibiting new work.
 And Hazel began painting in earnest, using her new married name of King-Farlow.
 The first exhibitions of her paintings were held in England in the 1930s under this name.

 Her many watercolors, drawings, and oil paintings, have been shown in galleries around the world, and can be found in many private collections, especially in the southern United States.
 She is considered by many in the USA a “New Orleans” artist, having spent such a large part of her adult life there.
-Reviews of her art over the years have been positive, but also divided, running the gamut at times from enthusiastic to dismissive.
+Reviews of her art over the years have been positive, but also very divided, running the gamut at times from enthusiastic to completely dismissive.

 Whatever the opinions about her work, art appears to have been the fundamental element that her life revolved around.
 Either producing it herself, or by mentoring and generously supporting the many artistic and literary figures that she surrounded herself with.
 She had a reputation as an eccentric, yet kindhearted member of the Bohemian circles that she frequented.